800-450-6118

 The Occupational Health and Safety Administration(OSHA) says the problem of carpal tunnel syndrome is on a steep rise.
 Certain occupations have a higher risk of causing hand pain and are more prone to have employees lose job time.
 OSHA lists these jobs (with the hand tasks that cause the problem) below.

-By far, the most common jobs causing carpal tunnel are telephone operators, cafeteria attendants (including food and coffee shop counter), and electrical or electronics assemblers.
+According to OSHA, the most common jobs causing carpal tunnel syndrome are telephone operators, cafeteria attendants (including food and coffee shop counter), and electrical or electronics assemblers.
 Also the association between hair stylists & carpal tunnel is practically a bad joke within the hair styling industry.

 • Garment worker, sewer, stitcher – Grasping and tugging fabric.